Lulani Faucets Review & Rating Updated: July 7, 2025

 - While you are waiting, take a toothbrush soaked in the vinegar/water mixture and clean the cavity in the faucet that holds the cartridge.
 Wipe it dry with a clean cloth.

-- Lubricate the O-ring(s) and rubber washers with silicon plumbers grease
+- Lubricate the O-ring(s) and rubber washers with plumber's grease.

 - Reinstall the cartridge.